×

 3️⃣ Not setting clear goals

-In the beginning, my only goal was to take beautiful photos.
-But what does that really mean?
-I used to go into the forest and take hundreds of photos of trees and leaves without a clear idea in mind.
+When I started out, my only goal was to take beautiful photos.
+But over time, I realised I didn’t really know what that meant.
+I would go into the forest and take hundreds of photos of trees, leaves, and paths, without any clear intention.
+Many of those images lacked structure, emotion, or purpose.

 4️⃣ Not experimenting with new techniques